marty1885/Athena/docs/Tensor.md

 At::Tensor t = data;
 ```

-Be aware that all vectors in the same axis must have the same amount of elements.
+Be aware like the case of initalizer_list, all vectors in the same axis must have the same amount of elements.
 Otherwire an exceptions will be thrown.<br>
 For example.
 This won't work.

 ```C++